anniekli/oregon-trail-2.0/DEVELOPMENT.md

     - Added map containing path for audio files and name of pieces
 - **4/28/2020** Finished logic for accepting user input in mini game and checking the answer
+- **4/30/2020** Moved StartNewRound() and CheckAnswer() to PracticeGame class
+    - [ ] Add timer so each Practice Game is 1 minute long
+    - [ ] Figure out how to print "Correct"/"Incorrect" message for longer